Have you heard of NVC? (Nonviolent Communication)

 Alan Seid: Well in NVC we’re focusing our attention on four areas:

 1. Observations: What exactly happened?
-We’re observing facts and behaviors (without labeling)
+The observable facts and behaviors (without labeling)

 2. Feelings: How we feel about it, or how the other person feels about it